natey416/SlimeBolt-Tracker/README.md

 <img src=".\images\Slicer-Multicolor-Lid.png" height="500">

 The logo lids are comprised of two components.
 In your slicer, you may assign materials to these components to make this logo stand out.
-This works in most slic3r based slicers (Prusa, bambu, orca, etc).
+This works in most slic3r based slicers (Prusa, Bambu, Orca, etc).
 You may also remove the logo component and leave the void embossed into the print.

 The small logo lid variant has a small space at the bottom for you to emboss text, should you decide to do that!